cdot65/netbox-plugin-apbr/README.md

 ## `Overview`

-The goal of this collection is to provide an easier way to manage blueprints within Juniper's Apstra.
+The goal of this collection is to provide an easier way to manage Juniper's APBR policies.

 ## 📋 `Netbox version compatibility`